You are already logged in as .

 To talk to someone now the beyondblue Support Service is available 24/7 on 1300 22 4636 or call Suicide Call Back Service 1300 659 467 or Lifeline 13 11 14.

-Yes, at this stage people aged 16+ can access services only in the Riverina/Murrumbidgee region at the following Intereach offices (and also over the phone)
+Yes, at this stage people aged 16+ can access services in the Riverina/Murrumbidgee and SA regions.

 During the NewAccess trial, coaches were trained and supervised by Flinders University to provide relevant and appropriate support based on the UK's national health service program IAPT.
 This theoretical and practical training equips the Access coaches to ensure that they can provide the specific approach based on Low Intensity Cognitive Behavioural Therapy and understand the local community challenges that may apply to the client.